NorthEaster Parade 1978

 -- The parade started from Sunrise Shopping Center and ended at Northpark Mall with about thirty parade entrants.
 Festivities at both shopping centers were ongoing daily, including an annual Northeast Prayer Breakfast whose committee selected a 'Person of the Year' and a 'Family of the Year', based upon their contributions to their NE community.

--- During the ensuing years, Grand Marshals were selected, based upon their contributions to El Paso as a whole, and have been from all parts of El Paso County, including Ft.
+-- In more recent years, Grand Marshals are now selected, based upon their contributions to El Paso as a whole, and have been from all parts of El Paso County, including Ft.
 Bliss.

 -- The NE Parade and the NE Prayer breakfast were the only festivities that were maintained from 1978.
 Sometime Between 1980 and 1985, the parade date was changed to the Saturday before Easter and was named the NorthEaster Parade.